When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 • Poor end-of-life prospects (ways a garment can be disposed of) leading to tremendous amounts of textile waste—to the tune of almost 15 million tons per year in the US alone.

-With that in mind, the Sustainable Jungle sustainable fabrics definition is this:
+With that in mind, we define sustainable fabrics as:

 Textiles that significantly minimizes the impact of its conventional alternatives, whether through organic and chemical-free farming, use of recycled materials, circular manufacturing processes, and sustainable prospects for end-of-life disposal.